Mparra123/AppGerencia/README.md

 # AppGerencia
 App gerencia
-This is a simlation of appraisals app.
+This is a simulation of appraisals app.